MicrosoftDocs/xamarin-docs/docs/ios/platform/in-app-purchasing/store-kit-overview-and-retreiving-product-information.md

 ms.date: 03/18/2017
 ---

-# Store Kit Overview and Retrieving Product Information
+# StoreKit Overview and Retrieving Product Info in Xamarin.iOS

 The user interface for an in-app purchase is shown in the screenshots below.
 Before any transaction takes place, the application must retrieve the